ahsanal/ansible-playbooks/README.md

 The disk is finally expanded in the VM and later inside the Windows OS.

-Before running the script, update the vCenter information in the playbook (ip address, credentials and datacenter name).
+Before running the script, update the vCenter information in the playbook (IP address, credentials and datacenter name).
 You also need to install the libraries specified below.

 *Requirements*
 * Install [pyVmomi](https://github.com/vmware/pyvmomi)